netanelazran11/BiomedSciAI_ACL_Project/README.md

 ### Optional dependencies

-In addition to the base package there are additional optional dependencies which extends `bmfm-mulit-omics` capabilites further.
+In addition to the base package there are additional optional dependencies which extends `biomed-multi-omic` capabilities further.
 These include:

 - `bulk_rna`: Extends modules for extracting and preprocessing bulk RNA-seq data
 - `benchmarking`: Installs additional models used benchmark `bmfm-mulit-omics` against.
 These include scib, scib-metrics, pyliger, scanorama and harmony-pytorch.